mahlenmorris/VCVRack/README.md

 ' out1 will be: 0, 2, 4, 6, 8, 10 and then leave the loop.
 ```

+NB: Remember that all variables, **including the loop variables in FOR-NEXT
+loops**, are in the same variable space.
+If you are using [blocks](#blocks)
+which might be running at the same time, make sure you use **different loop
+variables in different blocks**.
+Not doing so leads to VERY confusing behavior
+when running.

 ### CONTINUE FOR and EXIT FOR
 While in a FOR loop, there may be circumstances when you want to change
 what statements to run.
 There are two special ways to do this.